json-ld/yaml-ld/tests/README.md

   * `application/ld+yaml` for `.yamlld`
   * `application/n-quads` for `.nq`
 * The media type for the file associated with the _input_ property can be overridden using the `contentType` option.
-* Some algorithms, particularly _fromRdf_, may not preserve the order of statements listed in the input document, and provision should be taken for performing unordered array comparison, for arrays other than values of `@list`.
+* Some algorithms, particularly _fromRdf_, may not preserve the order of statements listed in the input document, and provision should be made to perform unordered array comparison, for arrays other than values of `@list`.
 (This may be difficult for compacted results, where array value ordering is dependent on the associated term definition).
 * Some _toRdf_ tests require the use of [JSON Canonicalization Scheme](https://tools.ietf.org/html/draft-rundgren-json-canonicalization-scheme-05) to properly generate RDF Literals from JSON literal values.
 This algorithm is to be used to properly compare results using [RDF Dataset Isomorphism](https://www.w3.org/TR/rdf11-concepts/#dfn-dataset-isomorphism).
 These tests are marked using the `useJCS` option.
 * Some _toRdf_ tests may generate results as [Generalized RDF](https://www.w3.org/TR/rdf11-concepts/#section-generalized-rdf), specifically having a blank node predicate.
-Technically, these are in an invalid N-Quads format; provisions must be taken to be able to parse and recognize quads having a blank node predicate.
+Technically, these are in an invalid N-Quads format; provision must be made to parse and recognize quads having a blank node predicate.
 * When comparing documents after flattening, framing or generating RDF, blank node identifiers may not be predictable.
 Implementations should take this into consideration.
 (One way to do this may be to reduce both results and _expected_ to datasets to extract a bijective mapping of blank node labels between the two datasets as described in [RDF Dataset Isomorphism](https://www.w3.org/TR/rdf11-concepts/#dfn-dataset-isomorphism)).
 * Some tests may have a `requires` property, indicating some optional behavior described by a test vocabulary term.

 # Building HTML Manifests

-The HTML versions of the test manifests are built using the Node action `npm run generate`, which also cross indexes tests with references from the specification.
+The HTML versions of the test manifests are built using the Node action `npm run generate`, which also cross-indexes tests with references from the specification.

 # Contributing